eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 In version 0.2.0 we added the dependency **pyASDF** which is not yet listed on pypi.
 Documentation for pyASDF is online here: |pyasdf|.
-Because this isn't on pypi, you need to install this yourself by following the install insturctions on their site.
+Because this isn't on pypi, you need to install this yourself by following the install instructions on their site.
 As of 08/11/16 this was:

 git clone https://github.com/SeismicData/pyasdf.git